+Philip F. Palmedo, PhD, is a physicist, entrepreneur, and corporate manager.
 Dr. Palmedo joined our board of directors on June 30, 2006.
-Dr. Palmedo has had a diversified career as a physicist, entrepreneur, and corporate manager.
-Dr. Palmedo founded and served as Chairman of the International Resources Group (IRG), an international consultancy in energy, natural resources and economic development.
+He founded and served as Chairman of the International Resources Group (IRG), an international consultancy in energy, natural resources and economic development.
 IRG was bought by L3 Communications in 2008.
 Dr. Palmedo designed and was the first President of the Long Island Research Institute formed by Brookhaven National Laboratory, Cold Spring Harbor Laboratory, and Stony Brook University to facilitate the commercialization of technologies.
-In 1988 Dr. Palmedo joined in the formation of Kepler Financial Management, Ltd., a quantitative financial research and trading company.
-Dr. Palmedo held the position of President and Managing Director until 1991 when Renaissance Technologies Corporation acquired the company.
+In 1988, Dr. Palmedo joined in the formation of Kepler Financial Management, Ltd., a quantitative financial research and trading company.
+He was President and Managing Director until 1991, when Renaissance Technologies Corporation acquired the company.

-Dr. Palmedo served on the boards of Asset Management Advisors, the Teton Trust Company and C-Quest Capital, and is currently a member of the Board of Directors of Gyrodyne Corporation of America.
-He also served on the Board of Trustees of Williams College and of the Stony Brook (University) Foundation and chaired the Foundation's Investment Committee.
+Dr. Palmedo served on the boards of Asset Management Advisors, the Teton Trust Company, EHR Investments and C-Quest Capital, and is currently a member of the Board of Directors of the Gyrodyne Corporation of America.
+He also served on the Board of Trustees of Williams College and of the Stony Brook (University) Foundation, where he chaired the Foundation's Investment Committee.